reddit/devvit/devvit-docs/docs/devvit_rules.md

 Your app should be creative and unique and have an original name and branding.
 It shouldn’t be similar to or confusingly reference Reddit.
 Do not suggest any endorsement, partnership, sponsorship, or affiliation with Reddit by using Reddit trademarks or other brand assets.
 For example, do not name your app “Reddit Community Fundraisers” or use Reddit’s alien mascot Snoo as a game character in your app.

 Reddit may, at our discretion, permit you to use Reddit trademarks or other brand assets in your app, but all use must comply with our Brand Guidelines and Trademark Use Policy and must be approved by Reddit in writing before your app is published.
-This review-and-approval process is in addition to our standard App Review; for example, if you are given permission to use Snoo in your app, any plot or dialogue with Snoo must be submitted to Reddit for review and approval.
+This review-and-approval process is in addition to our standard app review; for example, if you are given permission to use Snoo in your app, any plot or dialogue with Snoo must be submitted to Reddit for review and approval.

 Developers who fail to respect Reddit’s intellectual property may lose access to Devvit, as well as face other enforcement actions by Reddit.